AqsaAlam/Coding_Examples/misc_work/READ_ME.txt

 to convert to long descriptions so that when I visualize my heat map in Java Treeview, I get a sense of what kind of function a cluster of genes might be enriched for.

-The code requires three files (which are currently not in this directory):
+The code requires three files (all of which I've put in here):
 - fix_me.txt
 - fixed.txt
 - full_yeast_descriptions.txt